elminster-aom/homeworks/README.md

 # Homework - Web monitoring

 ## Homework description
-This applications tries to resolve a hypothetical request, developing a monitor that:
+This application tries to resolve a hypothetical request, developing a monitor that:
-1. Monitors website availability over the network and collect:
+1. Monitors website availability over network and collects:
 * HTTP response time
 * error code returned
 * pattern that is expected to be found on the page
-2. Produces metrics about this and passes these events through an [Kafka](https://kafka.apache.org/) instance into a [PostgreSQL](https://www.postgresql.org/) database
+2. Produces corresponding metrics and passes these events through a [Kafka](https://kafka.apache.org/) instance into a [PostgreSQL](https://www.postgresql.org/) database

-#### Scenario:
+#### Scenario
 * These components may run in different systems
-* One or more database tables and could handle a reasonable amount of checks performed over a longer period of time
+* One or more database tables could handle a reasonable amount of checks performed over a longer period of time

 ## How it works
-Two main programs are created:
+There are 2 main programs:
  * [web_monitor_agent.py](https://github.com/elminster-aom/homeworks/blob/main/docs/web_monitor_agent.md)
  * [sink_connector.py](https://github.com/elminster-aom/homeworks/blob/main/docs/sink_connector.md)

-In addition, a 3rd program is responsible of initialization the environment:
+In addition, a 3rd program is responsible for initializing the environment:
  * [setup.py](https://github.com/elminster-aom/homeworks/blob/main/docs/setup.md)

 ### web_monitor_agent.py
-This component is designed so that several copies of it (processes) can run on the same or several independent systems, every process creates a bunch of threads which will monitor the listed URLs (1 threads monitors 1 URL).
-All threads publish to same Kafka topic
+This component is designed in a way that allows several copies of it run as processes on the same or several independent systems.
+Each process creates a bunch of threads which monitor the listed URLs (1 threads monitors 1 URL).
+All threads publish to the same Kafka topic.

-Note: Its main restriction is max. open sockets
+Note: Its main restriction is max. number of open sockets.

 ### sink_connector.py
-This component is designed thinking in performance.
+This component is designed thinking of performance.
 Since its code is not Threadsafe, see [kafka-python -- Project description](https://pypi.org/project/kafka-python/):
 > **Thread safety**

 > The KafkaProducer can be used across threads without issue, unlike the KafkaConsumer which cannot.
 >
 > While it is possible to use the KafkaConsumer in a thread-local manner, multiprocessing is recommended.

-Base on previous restriction, it is implemented as a mono-thread wich it intensives memory usage for a better performance.
+Based on the previous restriction, it has been implemented as a mono-thread which intensifies memory usage for a better performance.

-Therefore, it consumes Kafka messages in windows of either time or number of messages and store them (all of them at ones) in a Postgres database, where transactional commit is disabled (We relax this setting because all our SQL operation are [ACID](https://en.wikipedia.org/wiki/ACID)).
+Therefore, it consumes Kafka messages in windows of either time or number of messages and stores them (all of them at once) in a Postgres database, where transactional commit is disabled (We relax this setting because all our SQL operation are [ACID](https://en.wikipedia.org/wiki/ACID)).

-Additionally, performance could be improved further if both Kafka and Postgres components work independently in a continuous stream of data, for example using shared memory ([mmap system call](https://man7.org/linux/man-pages/man2/mmap.2.html)).
+Additionally, performance could be further improved if both Kafka and Postgres components work independently in a continuous stream of data, for example using shared memory ([mmap system call](https://man7.org/linux/man-pages/man2/mmap.2.html)).

-On the other hand, for ensuring that our storage is optimized for metrics (time-series data) and it can store them for long periods time, we took profit of [TimescaleDB](https://docs.timescale.com/latest/introduction) plug-in, e.g:
+On the other hand, for ensuring that our storage is optimized for metrics (time-series data) and can store them for long periods of time, we took profit of [TimescaleDB](https://docs.timescale.com/latest/introduction) plug-in, e.g:
 > **Scalable**
 > * _Transparent time/space partitioning_ for both scaling up (single node) and scaling out (forthcoming).
 > * _High data write rates_ (including batched commits, in-memory indexes, transactional support, support for data backfill).